 BoGoDo Press, eclectic and literary, is operated by Spiegel.
 Jennifer Spiegel is the author of 3 books of fiction and 1 memoir.
-Her fiction includes the following: THE FREAK CHRONICLES (stories), LOVE SLAVE (a novel), and AND SO WE DIE, HAVING FIRST SLEPT.
+Her fiction includes the following: THE FREAK CHRONICLES, LOVE SLAVE, and AND SO WE DIE, HAVING FIRST SLEPT.
 CANCER, I'LL GIVE YOU ONE YEAR: A NON-INFORMATIVE GUIDE TO BREAST CANCER, A WRITER'S MEMOIR IN ALMOST REAL-TIME will be published by Wipf and Stock Publishers in 2020.
 It's not about eating kale.
 She is also half of Snotty Literati, a book-reviewing team with Lara Howard Smith.
 Please visit www.jenniferspiegel.com for additional information.

 Thursday, April 6, 2017

 Seriously, this blogging project is for me.
 As mentioned in the first post, I'm blogging to keep myself accountable.
 You may want to read if you're a hardcore DFW fan or if you like dipping into splendorous moments . . .

 When I tried this book the first time, I didn’t get it.
 I